speddi24/Customer-Churn-Data/README.md

-# predict-churnrate on Telecom data
+# Predict-Attrition/Churn rate of Telecom data

 This repository consists of a python notebook with satatistical analysis of telecom data obtained from kaggle and predictive modeling of the data to determine the churn rate, related .csv file with data.